College Degree Required?

 This allows an individual the time to take training and educational programs, which will assist in her/him in passing the examinations.

-Make sure you take the examinations initially to see if you can pass them, with some preparation, and if you don't pass the first time, you will get a good idea from the ICCP performance profile, of where to invest your training dollars.
+Best practice: take the examinations initially to see if you can pass them, with some preparation; and if you don't pass the first time, you will get a precise analysis on the ICCP performance profile, of your strengths and weaknesses and thus where to invest your future training dollars.